-TOMO GÉSHÉ RIMPOCHÉ had promised to return to his monastery and to his pupils in due time, and his promise came true.
+Tomo Géshé Rimpoché had promised to return to his monastery and to his pupils in due time, and his promise came true.
 Little, however, did I think that his rebirth would take place in the very house in which I had been staying as a guest during my first trip to Tibet, the very same house which I revisited during my pilgrimage to the Great Hermit: the house of Enché Kazi at Gangtok.
 It was from his own mouth that I learned the details of Tomo Géshé's rebirth and of his discovery a few years later with the help of the great State Oracle in Lhasa.

 Knowing Enché Kazi as a sincere and deeply religious man, I can vouchsafe for the truthfulness of his report of which Li Gotami also was a witness.
-In spite of the fact that he had reason to be proud of being the father of a Tulku, his story was tinged with sadness, because he had lost his wife soon after the child was born,1 and a few years later, when it became apparent that his son was none other than the rebirth of Tomo Géshé, he had to give up his only child.
+In spite of the fact that he had reason to be proud of being the father of a Tulku, his story was tinged with sadness, because he had lost his wife soon after the child was born, and a few years later, when it became apparent that his son was none other than the rebirth of Tomo Géshé, he had to give up his only child.
 It was only in the face of overwhelming evidence and for the sake of the boy's happiness, who himself wanted to 'return to his monastery', that the father finally gave in and allowed him to be taken to Dungkar Gompa.

-The Maharaja himself had pleaded with the father not to interfere with the boy's higher destiny, which was clearly indicated by the findings of the Great Oracle of Nächung and confirmed by the boy's own utterances and behaviour.
+The Maharāja himself had pleaded with the father not to interfere with the boy's higher destiny, which was clearly indicated by the findings of the Great Oracle of Nächung and confirmed by the boys own utterances and behaviour.
 The latter had always insisted that he was not Sikkimese but Tibetan, and when his father called him 'pu-chung' (little son) he protested, saying that his name was Jigmé (the Fearless One).
-This was exactly the name which the Oracle at Lhasa had mentioned as the name under which Tomo Géshé would be reborn.